matrix-org/gsoc/IDEAS.md

 **Potential mentor**: Kegan Dougal ([github](https://github.com/Kegsay))

+### Internationalising Matrix

+None of the Matrix clients are currently internationalised.
+This is a real shame, especially given that the core dev team is made up of many different nationalities (English, French, Norwegian, etc).
+This would be an easy but very useful project to go through implementing consistent internationalisation support across all of our reference clients and servers, working with the wider Matrix opensource community to source translations as required.

+**Expected results**: Architectural support for i18n in all reference matrix clients and servers, and implementations of at least 4 languages (translation provided by the wider community).

+**Difficulty**: Easy / Moderate

+**Knowledge pre-req**: Basic Javascript, iOS, Android.

+**Potential mentor**: David Baker ([github](https://github.com/dbkr))

 ### Matrix Visualisations

 When developing on Matrix it's often quite hard to visualise the underlying replicated Directed Acyclic Graph datastructure that describes the conversation history in a room.
 We've made some basic tools in the past like https://github.com/Kegsay/matrix-vis and https://github.com/matrix-org/synapse/tree/master/contrib/graph but what would be really cool would be a real-time visualisation of the DAG to help folks understand Matrix, and help developers debug interesting edge cases and merge resolution scenarios when the DAG bifurcates.
 This could be written in any language, talking some combination of the server-server API or an enhanced version of the client-server API or just inspecting your synapse's database to visualise what's going on.